saifnoman/Application-Development-Resource/dhis2/level-2/readme.md

   } from "@dhis2/ui-core";
   ```

-  - The application would need React components, so add the following components outside the MyApp component.
+  - The application would need React components, so **so add the following component outside** the MyApp component.

   ```jsx
   // Query